 Giving isn’t about money.
 Giving is about the hearts and minds and values of donors.
 And donors are the heroes of the story.

 Since September 2017, we began sending care packages to our family in Puerto Rico.
 This turned into a need to help Puerto Rico as a whole and was the beginning of PNW for Puerto Rico Relief.
 Families and friends of the survivors of the hurricanes contact us from around the U.S. requesting assistance.
-Today, we have sent over 400 boxes to Puerto Rico since September 28, 2017 directly to families, schools, adult care facilities, and churches.
-Without the help of our Newberg, Beaverton and Tigard, Oregon communities, and Newberg Mail Room, this would not have been possible.
+Today, we have sent over 850 boxes to Puerto Rico since September 28, 2017 directly to families, schools, orphanges, adult care facilities, and churches.
+We could not have done this without the help of Molly and the entire staff at Newberg Mailroom who since September have worked effortlessly packing and sending our boxes out, sometimes a pallet at a time.
+We thank everyone around the United State and Puerto Rico for your contributions, donations and grants to make this happen.

 Non-profits like PNW for Puerto Rico Relief are making a difference in Puerto Rico and helping some of the locals get back to work, head towards a somewhat normal life allowing for people around the world to return to Puerto Rico on vacation again allowing for the economy to rise higher than ever before.